ivobeerens-nl/blog/content/blog/2020/05/problems-with-installing-modules-from-the-powershell-gallery/index.md

 title: "Problems with installing modules from the PowerShell Gallery"
 date: "2020-05-19T06:34:15.000Z"
 author: Ivo Beerens
+url: /2020/05/19/problems-with-installing-modules-from-the-powershell-gallery/
 ---

+Lately, on several Windows Server 2016 servers, I wanted to install a PowerShell module such as VMware PowerCLI.
+When trying to install the module I’ve got the following error:

 > NuGet provider is required to continue PowerShellGet requires NuGet provider version '2.8.5.201' or newer to interact with NuGet-based repositories.
 The NuGet provider must be available in 'C:\\Program Files\\PackageManagement\\ProviderAssemblies' or 'C:\\Users\\Administrator\\AppData\\Local\\PackageManagement\\ProviderAssemblies'.
 You can also install the NuGet provider by running 'Install-PackageProvider -Name NuGet -MinimumVersion 2.8.5.201 -Force'.
 Do you want PowerShellGet to install and import the NuGet provider now? \[Y\] Yes \[N\] No \[S\] Suspend \[?\] Help (default is "Y"): Y WARNING: Unable to download from URI 'https://go.microsoft.com/fwlink/?LinkID=627338&clcid=0x409' to ''.
 WARNING: Unable to download the list of available providers.
 Check your internet connection.
 >